eKoopmans/html2pdf.js/README.md

 ### Issues

-When submitting an issue, please provide reproducible code that highlights the issue, preferably by creating a fork of [this template jsFiddle](https://jsfiddle.net/o0kL8zkk/) (which has html2canvas and its dependencies already included as external resources).
+When submitting an issue, please provide reproducible code that highlights the issue, preferably by creating a fork of [this template jsFiddle](https://jsfiddle.net/u6o6ne41/) (which has html2pdf already loaded).
 Remember that html2pdf uses [html2canvas](https://github.com/niklasvh/html2canvas) and [jsPDF](https://github.com/MrRio/jsPDF) as dependencies, so it's a good idea to check each of those repositories' issue trackers to see if your problem has already been addressed.

 ### Pull requests